divinecuration/divinecuration.github.io/_posts/2020-05-03-narrativity-in-burial.md

 ---
 layout: post
 title:  "Still Thinking about Burial"
-date: 2020-05-02 09:50:00
+date: 2020-04-02 09:50:00
 categories: bit
 excerpt_separator: <!--end_excerpt-->
 ---

 A sound system could be understood as a technology for producing space, operating by consolidating and autonomising local time, neutralising it through the cancellation of metronomic difference.
-Rhythm both dissolves temporality and resolves narrative interiority, a becoming-time of space at its edges.
+Rhythm both dissolves temporality and resolves narrative interiority: a becoming-time of space at its edges.
 Time is the becoming-extensive of intensive space, the crust that contains and defines it.
 Leaving the club is always an encounter with hostile temporality experienced as a loss of shared space.

 <!--end_excerpt-->